 Colleges and Universities

 When we rank the best colleges and universities in Nebraska, we look to the schools that have done the most for Nebraska’s people – the ones that real students praise, and respected authorities admire.
 Nebraska’s heart, from the earliest days of settlement as a frontier territory, has been its land – it’s not called the Cornhusker State for nothing.
 And the University of Nebraska-Lincoln 58 had a tremendous role in developing Nebraska as an agricultural model, developing the Nebraska Method of farming to maintain ecologically sound, productive land usage that revolutionized agriculture and agribusiness.
-The members of the UN system – including regional institutions like Wayne State College 65 and the University of Nebraska at Kearney 66 – further encourage exploration, discovery, and innovation.
+The members of both the University of Nebraska (UN) and Nebraska State College System (NSCS) – including regional institutions like Wayne State College 65 and University of Nebraska at Kearney 66 – further encourage exploration, discovery, and innovation.

 Nebraska also has some of the top liberal arts colleges and universities in the Midwest and the US; top Catholic institutions like Creighton University 73 and the College of Saint Mary 62 are nationally-renowned and give Nebraskans – both Catholic and non-Catholic – a deep grounding in the humanities and sciences, while Christ-centered Protestant and evangelical schools like Union College 56 and Hastings College 66 unite faith and professional learning.
 Nebraska’s best colleges and universities are dedicated to building Nebraska’s future with inspiring leaders, critical thinkers, and confident professionals.